Mohamed-Aladdin/alx-zero_day/0x03-git/README.md

-My first directory in the repo
+My first directory in the repo: Be up to date.